EcahXD/EcahXD/README.md

-# Hi there! 👋
+# Hello Everyone! 👋

-My name is Aisyah, but you can call me Eca or Camok.
+My name is Aisyah, but you can call me EcahXD or Eca.

 ## Introduction

-- 👩‍💻 Bachelor student of multimedia computing.
+- 👩‍💻 Bachelor student of Multimedia Computing.
 - 🚀 Passionate about programming, software development, software design, music, and animation.
 - 📚 Eager to learn more about programming, especially related to design.
-- 💼 Interested in roles such as Web Developer, Game Developer, Software Development, and other areas related to design.
+- 💼 Interested in roles as a Front End Developer.
 - 😄 Pronouns: She/Her

 ## Education

+- 📚 Sijil Pelajaran Malaysia (SPM) in Social Science at SMK Tengku Mahmud Iskandar.
+  - Active as a Chairperson in the curriculum club and the sports club.
+  - Also served as a committee member in the association club.
 - 🎓 Diploma in Computer Science from UiTM Segamat, Johor.
-  - Actively involved in extracurricular activities such as leading the Green Phoenix Marching Band and participating in web development projects.
+  - Actively involved in extracurricular activities such as leading the Green Phoenix Marching Band.
+  - Participated in web development projects.
 - 🏫 Currently studying at UiTM Jasin, Melaka as a bachelor student of Multimedia Computing.
-  - Excited to expand knowledge in web development, web/software design, UI/UX, game development, and software design.
-  - Eager to acquire new programming skills and learn more programming languages.

 ## Skills

 1. 💻 Programming
 2. 🌐 Web Development
-3. 🎨 Web Designer
+3. 🎨 Web Design
 4. 🎬 Video Editing
 5. 🖌️ Graphic Design